funatsufumiya/ofxWebcam/README.md

 ## Why

-Default `ofVideoGrabber` webcam is very slow on recent Windows 11 when high resolution (maybe because of DirectShow).
+Default `ofVideoGrabber` webcam is very slow on Windows 10/11 when high resolution (for example 5-10 FPS if 1080p/720p, maybe because of DirectShow).

 ## Known Issues